danielmiessler/fabric/README.md

 Prompts are good for this, but the biggest challenge I faced in 2023——which still exists today—is **the sheer number of AI prompts out there**.
 We all have prompts that are useful, but it's hard to discover new ones, know if they are good or not, _and manage different versions of the ones we like_.

-One of <code>fabric</code>'s primary features is helping people collect and integrate prompts, which we call _Patterns_, into various parts of their lives.
+One of `fabric`'s primary features is helping people collect and integrate prompts, which we call _Patterns_, into various parts of their lives.

 Fabric has Patterns for all sorts of life and work activities, including: